Scottish Government International Development Small Grants Programme

 How to apply

-Applications for the 2018 Scottish Government International Small Grants Programme are now open, with a closing date of 13th November 2017.
+The Scottish Government International Small Grants Programme 2019 is now open, with a closing date of 16th November 2018.
 All applications which meet criteria will be assessed by Corra Foundation.
-The Scottish Government will announce the awards in March 2018.
+The Scottish Government will announce the awards in February/March 2019.

 Applications must be submitted on the relevant application form and applicants are encouraged to read the criteria and guidance notes prior to applying.

 Please scroll down to access the application pack for application forms, guidance and criteria.

 If you have any questions about the programme that are not addressed in the criteria document, guidance notes or FAQs please get in touch by emailing: firstname.lastname@example.org

 An International Small Grants Programme information session will be held in Edinburgh on Friday 7th September 2018 from 10:00 a.m.
 If you would like to attend the session, please register on eventbrite.

 Scotland’s International Development Alliance (formerly NIDOS) and Scotland Malawi Partnership (SMP) both provide information and support for international development organisations.
 Their contact details are: